 All managers and supervisors are trained and responsible for implementing this IIP Program in their work areas and answer worker's questions about the safety program.
 Each manager and supervisor will receive a copy of this IIP Program.
-The IIP Program is also available on the Employer's website: https://scc.adventist.org/departments/humanresources/employee/health-benefits-for-employees-working-30-hours-perweek/adventist-retirement-plan-documents/workplace-safety .
-Employees and volunteers may receive a copy of this IIP Program upon request from their supervisor or the Human Resources Department.
+The IIP Program is also available on the Employer's website: https://scc.adventist.org/department-ministries Employees and volunteers may receive a copy of this IIP Program upon request from their supervisor or the Human Resources Department.